anupcshan/gokrazy-rock64-kernel/README.md

 This repo is a fork of https://github.com/gokrazy/kernel.

-# gokrazy Odroid XU4/HC1/HC2 kernel repository
+# gokrazy Rock64 kernel repository

-This repository holds a pre-built Linux kernel image for Exynos5422-based Odroid boards (Odroid XU4/HC1/HC2), used by the [gokrazy](https://github.com/gokrazy/gokrazy) project.
+This repository holds a pre-built Linux kernel image for RK3328-based Rock64 from Pine64, used by the [gokrazy](https://github.com/gokrazy/gokrazy) project.

 The files in this repository are picked up automatically by `gokr-packer`, so you don’t need to interact with this repository